MGfoundation/mgcpp/README.md

 This library is heavily under development and in pre-alpha state.<br />
 msvc support is not properly tested and guarenteed to work.
-For contribution, please refer to TODO or contact me.
+For contribution, please contact us personally or join our [discord server](https://discord.gg/k5bxQT)

+If our library lacks a feature that you need, please leave an issue.
+We can raise the priority for most needed features.

 <a id="orga8a25a1"></a>